-Why are fried eggs in France always Sunny Side up?
+Why fried eggs in France are always sunny side up!

 French sunny side up eggs